All Products

 </dependencies>

-All Dubbo services are exposed as interfaces.
+Dubbo services are exposed as Java interfaces.
+Define the interface first, then provide an implementation.

 1. Create a package named com.alibaba.mse in the src/main/java directory.